dragonflyoss/d7y.io/docs/operations/deployment/applications/scheduler.md

 ---
 id: scheduler
 title: Scheduler
+slug: /operations/deployment/applications/scheduler/
 ---

-Scheduler selects the optimal parent peer for current peer to be downloaded and triggers the seed peer back-to-source download or dfdaemon back-to-source download at the appropriate time.
+Scheduler selects the optimal parent peer for current peer to be downloaded and triggers the seed peer back-to-source download or Client back-to-source download at the appropriate time.

 ## Features {#features}